Dental Bridges in Montclair, NJ

 Dental Bridge Solutions 02dental-bridge-solutions-img02

-A dental bridge replaces missing teeth by attaching artificial teeth to neighboring natural teeth, known as abutment teeth.
-Bridges can be either fixed or removable.
+A dental bridge fills the gap left by missing teeth by attaching artificial teeth to neighboring natural teeth, called abutment teeth.
+Bridges come in two main types: fixed and removable.

-Fixed bridges are secured by placing crowns on the abutment teeth or by directly bonding the artificial teeth to them.
-Removable bridges, on the other hand, are held in place with metal clasps or precision attachments.
+Fixed bridges are permanently secured using crowns or by bonding artificial teeth directly to adjacent teeth.
+On the other hand, removable bridges or partial dentures use metal clasps or precision attachments to stay in place.

 Understanding Dental Bridges And Fixed Partial Dentures?

-A dental bridge fills the space where teeth are missing.
-Fixed bridges are permanently attached and can only be removed by a dentist, while removable bridges, or dentures, can be taken out for cleaning.
-Fixed bridges generally offer greater stability compared to removable options.
+A dental bridge replaces missing teeth to maintain oral health and structure.
+Fixed bridges stay in place permanently and can only be removed by a dentist.
+However, removable bridges can be taken out for cleaning.

 Understanding-Dental-Bridges-and-Fixed-Partial-Dentures